 \section{Abstract}

 Entanglement plays a central role in quantum technologies, yet its characterization and control in materials remain challenging.
 Recent developments in spectrum-based entanglement witnesses have enabled new strategies for quantifying many-body entanglement in macroscopic materials.
-Here, we develop a protocol for detecting spin--orbital entanglement using experiment-accessible resonant inelastic x-ray scattering (RIXS).
-Central to our approach is the construction of a Hermitian generator from experimentally measurable spectra, which allows us to compute the quantum Fisher information (QFI) available in spin--orbital systems.
-The resulting QFI provides upper bounds for $k$-producible states and thus serves as a robust witness of spin--orbital entanglement.
+Here, we develop a protocol for detecting spin-orbital entanglement using experiment-accessible resonant inelastic x-ray scattering.
+Central to our approach is the construction of a Hermitian generator from measurable spectra, which allows us to compute the quantum Fisher information (QFI) available in spin-orbital systems.
+The resulting QFI provides upper bounds for $k$-producible states and thus serves as a robust witness of spin-orbital entanglement.
 To account for realistic experimental limitations, we further extend our framework to include relaxed QFI bounds applicable to measurements lacking full polarization resolution.

-As research on quantum materials deepens, a wide range of many-body phenomena have been discovered, which fundamentally depart from the single-particle band theory at the core of traditional solid-state physics\,\cite{keimer2017physics, basov2017towards}.
+As research on quantum materials deepens, a wide range of many-body phenomena, which fundamentally depart from the single-particle band theory at the core of traditional solid-state physics\,\cite{keimer2017physics, basov2017towards}, have been discovered.
 These phenomena, ranging from high-$T_c$ superconductivity to quantum spin liquids, are driven not by individual electrons but by collective behavior across the entire system, governed by many-body entanglement.
 As a result, entanglement has become both a signature of quantum matter and a critical resource for emerging technologies in quantum computation, teleportation, and sensing\,\cite{guhne2005multipartite, brukner2006crucial, amico2008entanglement}.
-Quantitatively measuring and controlling entanglement in real materials evolves into a new research frontier\,\cite{laurell2025witnessing}.
+Quantitatively measuring and controlling entanglement in real materials has evolved into a new research frontier\,\cite{laurell2025witnessing}.